ygame11092017/ykit-wiki/server/HowToCreateSignature.md

 ```
 sign = md5( values + appSecret )
-* appSecret: the secret key of your application is issued by XCT
+* appSecret: the secret key of your application is issued by YGame

 For example:
 var appSecret = "ff9af584ad6c9328930f3925f2c973f0"